Use NeuroVault statistical maps in NiMARE

 Neurovault is an online platform that hosts unthresholded statistical maps, including group statistical maps.
 NiMARE can read these statistical maps when given a list of collection_ids.
 I search “working memory” on neurovault, and find these relevant collections:

-from nimare.io import convert_neurovault_to_dataset
+from nimare.generate import create_neurovault_studyset

 # The specific collections I would like to download group level